rohansaw/STAC-Downloader/README.md

 **Option 1: Command Line Interface (CLI)**

 The CLI provides a download utility for STAC data with __reduced functionality__.
 It does not allow directly appplying a mask nor setting custom functions to process the downloaded imagery directly.
 However, it might come in handy if you just want to download metadata and imagery and resample imagery to a common resolution.

+IMPORTANT NOTE: If not specified differently all bands are currently saved as int16!
+Use the Option 2 to specify band dtypes.

 ```bash
 Usage: stac_downloader [OPTIONS]